myami/JC3mpRace/README.md

 1. Race for Car, Boats, Airplane, Wingsuit
 2. Menu to create you're own race
 3. Different type of race ( Classic,Time Trial Solo,MultiplePath)
-4. Lobby System
+4. Lobby System ( UI IS NOT DONE IT WILL BE UPDATE AS SOON AS POSSIBLE)

 ### Change on chat package:

-Check the events chat_input_state it avoid that people can move during the countdown of the race
+Check the events chat_input_state it avoid that people can move during the countdown of the race.

 ### Credits